Legal

 11. Data deletion and portability

-- On subscription cancellation or account closure, customer data is retained for 90 days to allow final export, then permanently deleted from all production systems and backup rotation.
+- On subscription cancellation or account closure, customer data is retained for a short grace period to allow final export, then permanently deleted from production systems and backups.

-- Deletion requests outside the standard offboarding flow can be submitted to help@mecverse.com.
-Deletion is completed within 30 days and confirmed in writing.
+- Deletion requests outside the standard flow can be submitted to help@mecverse.com and are completed within 30 days, confirmed in writing.

 12. Third-party security and subprocessors

-- All subprocessors handling customer personal data are evaluated for security posture before onboarding.
-We review their security certifications, DPA terms, and breach notification commitments.
+- Subprocessors handling customer personal data are evaluated for security posture before onboarding, including their certifications, data protection terms, and breach commitments.

-- Workclave does not sell customer data to third parties.
-Subprocessors receive only the minimum data required to perform their specific function.
+- Workclave does not sell customer data.
+Subprocessors receive only the minimum data required to perform their function.

 - A current list of subprocessors is available on request at hello@mecverse.com.